Ralph Horween: Horween Leather Company

 He and his brother inherited the family leather tannery business, Horween Leather Company in Chicago which had been founded in 1905.
 Among other things, the company provided the leather used in NFL footballs for many years.
 He was the company's chief manufacturing executive, and was working at the company in 1950.

 Horween Professorship

 He endowed the Horween Professorship at the University of Virginia, a research chair in the field of small manufacturing enterprises, in honor of his father and in memory of his wife, Genevieve Brown Horween.

 Centenarian

 In 1994, the NFL honored 95-year-old Arda Bowser as the league's oldest living ex-NFL player.
 It was only later that NFL officials discovered that they had made a mistake – because Horween, who was 99 years old at the time, was still alive.

-In 1996, Horween became the first 100-year-old former professional football player.
-Few professional athletes live to the age of 100, as Horween did.
-One conjectured reason is the high level of strain on their body during their competitive years.
+In 1996, Horween turned 100, becoming the first NFL player to turn 100.

 He died in Charlottesville, Virginia, on May 26, 1997.